Georgexzy/quest-tracker/README.md

-this is just am authentication redurect page :)
+this is just am authentication redirect page :)